nxtlo/Fated/README.md

 # Fated
-A flexible and general prupose discord bot built with Hikari and Tanjun.
+A flexible and general purpose discord bot built with Hikari and Tanjun.

 ## Running
 - Note that you'll need Python3.10 specifically to be able to host the bot.